 - Select the option for communication site

-Then, choose a design from the drop-down list and define the details of your team site.
+Then, choose a design from the drop-down list and define the details of your communication site.

-Write down the name of your team site and it will set up a site address so your team can jump to your site when they use the data on that field.
+Write down the name of your communication site and it will set up a site address so your team can jump to your site when they use the data on that field.

 Once you’ve finalized the details, click on “Finish” to continue.